duylt/emeocv_win/README.md

-emeocv_win
+emeocv.net
 ======

-Read and recognize the counter of an electricity meter with OpenCV.
+Read and recognize the counter of an electricity meter with EMGU.NET

-A fork of https://github.com/skaringa/emeocv to run on windows
+Rewrite Emeocv( https://github.com/skaringa/emeocv) by EMGU.NET

 License
 =======

-Copyright 2015 Martin Kompf

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by